Manage Metadata When Making a Database Available on Another Server

 Server-Level Event Notifications

 Server-level event notifications are stored in msdb.
-Therefore, if a database application relies on a server-level event notifications, that event notification must be re-created on the destination server instance.
+Therefore, if a database application relies on a server-level event notification, that event notification must be re-created on the destination server instance.
 To view the event notifications on a server instance, use the sys.server_event_notifications catalog view.
 For more information, see Event Notifications.

 Additionally, event notifications are delivered by using Service Broker.
 Routes for incoming messages are not included in the database that contains a service.
 Instead, explicit routes are stored in msdb.
 If your service uses an explicit route in the msdb database to route incoming messages to the service, when you attach a database in a different instance, you must re-create this route.